-I’ve been on over a hundred flights and still every time I fear.
+I’ve been on hundreds of flights and still every time I fear.
 Days before I even board the plane, that sick feeling begins to settle in my stomach.

 Fear that abates some once the plane settles at its flying altitude, but doesn’t completely leave until we are back at the gates.

 The fear intensifies when I fly alone, and the fear is almost unbearable now that I am a mother.